 Record all inspection functions on applicable paperwork in accordance with the customer policies and procedures.

-Be capable of assuming technical responsibility for the NDT facility, equipment and Afghan counterparts.
+Assume technical responsibility for the NDT facility, equipment and Afghan counterparts.

-Be capable of selecting the method and technique for a specific inspection and interpreting the results.
+Select the method and technique for a specific inspection and interpreting the results.

 Develop, qualify, and implement the NDT program for all program sites.